-Transparency and Disclosure.
-The processor reports no less than biennially (every two years) on workplace environmental, health, safety, social and governance performance in line with internationally recognized standards (e.g. GRI) and to publicly support the implementation of EITI, and report where practical or integrate that information into sustainability, corporate responsibility or due diligence reports where the processor publishes one.
+4.7.1.
+The processor reports no less than annually (every year) on work- place environmental, health, safety, social and governance performance in line with internationally recognized standards (e.7.
+GRI) and to publicly sup- port the implementation of EITI, and report where practical or integrate that information into sustain- ability, corporate responsibility or due diligence reports where the processor publishes one.

+4.8.
 Management/Executive Compensation and Incentives.

+4.8.1.
 The processor has aligned compensation and incentives with its requirements on due diligence, safety, social and environmental management.

-IX.
-SUPPLY CHAIN DUE DILIGENCE
+and 5.SUPPLY CHAIN DUE DILIGENCE

-A. STEP 1 - ESTABLISH STRONG PROCESSOR MANAGEMENT SYSTEMS
+5.1.
+STEP 1 - ESTABLISH STRONG PROCESSOR MANAGEMENT SYSTEMS